NixOS/rfcs/rfcs/0145-doc-strings.md

 - [RFC72](https://github.com/NixOS/rfcs/blob/master/rfcs/0072-commonmark-docs.md) defines commonMark as the official documentation format.
 This is why we decided to follow this convention.
 Writing plain text is still possible.

-## Consequences of not implementing this

-- By not implementing this feature, Nix gains no ability for tool-generated documentation.
-- Many existing comments written for documentation will remain imperceptible for automated tooling.

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Will `nix` itself implement native support like in rust -> `cargo doc`?
+- Migration path for nixpkgs comments.
+- How to document the `arguments`.
+Should there be some markdown equivalent to `@param` i.e. `# Params`?
+    - Possible answer: Future RFC might need to clarify that.

 # Future work
 [Future]: #future-work

-## Migrate the existing comments
+## Migrate existing nixpkgs comments

-Reformatting existing doc-comments in Nixpkgs, but also filtering out false-positives, i.e. those that should not be part of the API documentation.
+Reformatting existing doc-comments in nixpkgs.

-## nixpkgs Manual tooling
+## nixpkgs Manual

-The current tooling needs to be adopted to this change.
-With supporting the new format the currently existing scope can be retained to build the nixpkgs manual.
+The current nixpkgs manual needs to be adopted to this change.

-## Enhanced Documentation generators

-We think that a future documentation tool could be out of one of the two following categories.

-- (1) Tools that utilize static code analysis and configuration files.

-- (2) Tools that use dynamic evaluation to attach name and value relationships and provides more accurate documentation with less configuration overhead.

-For the beginning it seems promising to start with the static approach (1).
-In the long term a dynamic approach (2) seems more promising and accurate but requires a much deeper understanding of compilers and evaluators.

-However the border between those two variants is not strict and we might find future tools that fit our needs just perfectly.

 ## Native support in Nix

-- `NixOS/nix` should implement native support for doc-comments so that our users do not have to rely on nixpkgs or external tools.
-Those tools can still exist and provide more custom functionality, but documenting nix expressions should be natively possible.

-We propose to add:

-- Adding two builtins: `getAttrDoc` and `getLambdaDoc`
-- both introduced with `unsafe` prefix
-- until properly stabilized according to the official process for feature stabilization.
+- `NixOS/nix` should implement native support for doc-comments.

+> Note: We considered implementation details, but specifying those is out of scope for this rfc.

 ## References